deargle/msbx5500-spring-2020/lab-6.md

 add the postgresql and mongodb addons for heroku.
 I google them both, scroll towards the bottom of the addons' landing pages, and find these commands:

-  heroku addons:create (the one for psql) heroku addons:create (the one for mongodb)
+    heroku addons:create (the one for psql)
+    heroku addons:create (the one for mongodb)

 Heroku automatically redeploys my app.
 I refresh the url, and boom it's working.
 I then open the `lab-6.md` file in atom and update the instructions for how to do what I just did.
 I now stop writing the lab.

 [1]: https://devcenter.heroku.com/articles/container-registry-and-runtime

+## Getting `heroku` commands inside the GCP container.

+TODO: explain this better

+You could use something like this https://hub.docker.com/r/wingrunr21/alpine-heroku-cli/, creating an alias for `heroku` command pointing to the full `docker run` command for the container, as above for `docker-compose`.

 ## Using a more lightweight Docker basefile, based on Alpine instead of Ubuntu.